-Bunuso has about 600 households and a population of 3000. we received a letter from community leaders Hudu Mumuni Yahaya, Paul Kobi and Nuhu Mahama, and Mark went to visit the village in February 2024.
+Bunuso has about 600 households and a population of 3600. we received a letter from community leaders Hudu Mumuni Yahaya, Paul Kobi and Nuhu Mahama, and Mark went to visit the village in February 2024.

 Bunoso has no toilets at all, and community members have no choice but to use the bush for their daily needs.
 The photos show the current “toilet site” that they use.
 It is fraught with danger, especially at night.
-There is a risk of bites from insects and other animals, and there is a risk of molestation, particularly for women.
+There is a risk of bites from insects and other animals, and there is a risk of sexual aggression, particularly for women.

 Community members have requested that we build a public toilet.
 This is an unusual request; most villages want one private toilet per household.
 Building a public toilet is considerably less expensive than building a private one for each of the 600 households.
 The challenge of building a public toilet is to ensure it is properly maintained after it has been built.
 The options are a subscription model (monthly payment) or a pay-per-use model, to generate a fund for maintenance.
 A committee will administrate the fund.
 There was some discussion about exactly how this would work, and the community seems determined that they will be successful.